 The IRB must make an independent determination of device risk.
 Examples of significant risk devices are pacemakers, IUDs, some laser systems, and some hemodialysis systems.
 Additional examples may be obtained from the UNTHSC Clinical Trails Office.
 In deciding if a study poses a significant risk, the IRB will consider the nature of the harm that may result from use of the device in an investigation, and not on the device alone.
-Studies where the potential harm to subjects could be life-threatening, could result in permanent impairment of a body function or permanent damage to body structure, or could necessitate medical or surgical intervention to preclude permanent impairment of a body function or permanent damage to body structure will be considered significant risk.
-If the subject must undergo a procedure as part of the investigational study, e.g., a surgical procedure, the IRB will consider the potential harm that could be caused by the procedure in addition to the potential harm caused by the device.
+Studies where the potential harm to subjects could be life-threatening, could result in permanent impairment of a body function or permanent damage to body structure, or could necessitate medical or surgical intervention to preclude permanent impairment of a body function or permanent approach as part of the investigational study, e.g., a surgical procedure, the IRB will consider the potential harm that could be caused by the procedure in addition to the potential harm caused by the device.